RockyRickaby/Checkers_C/README.md

 ### On Linux

 You might want to check out [this link](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#install-on-gnu-linux) to see if there is a
 Raylib package available for your distro.
 In case there isn't, you should be able to run the following shell script to get the dependencies.
-Then you'll be able to compile the code with either `make` or `mingw32-make`.
+Then you'll be able to compile the code with `make`.

 ```console
 $ chmod +x ./getdeps.sh             # give it permission to execute